AndrewBSimmons01/GitFundamentals/commands/push.md

 ```
 - This command will push the **MAIN** branch to the remote called **ORIGIN**.
 This means any commits that are in your local will be **PUSHED** to the remote.
 ### Upstream Tracking
-- Instead of including the name of the remote and the branch you're on every time, you can set up local branchs to track and upstream branch.
-This means you can tell the branch to push to its assigned upstrwam remote branch by using the `git push` command.
+- Instead of including the name of the remote and the branch you're on every time, you can set up local branches to track an upstream branch.
+This means you can tell the branch to push to its assigned upstream remote branch by using the `git push` command.
 Before doing so, you'll need to use the `-u` or or `--set-upstream` flag.
 This can be done on any `git push`.
 ```
 git push -u origin main